Social Work: Master of Social Work Degree

 - As a full-time on-campus student, you can expect to complete the program in 2 years

 - There is a part-time off-campus cohort based program available in Hickory.
+(The next cohort is planned for Fall 2016.)
 You can expect to complete the part-time Hickory-based program in 4 years

 Required Entrance Exam: GRE (score must be no more than 5 years old)